 - Has full independence from the overseas parent company and can perform additional and independent business activities

 - Investors must undertake incorporation procedures that apply to all German companies

 - Subject to the same taxation principles as a German resident company

 Main characteristics of a branch:

-- A local structure not treated as a German resident company, and is taxed as per German laws
+- A local structure not treated as a German resident company

 - Not independent of the parent company and must have identical name and business activities

 - Taxed according to German laws and any double tax treaties that may apply